Fruit jam processing – What do you need for jam setting besides sugar, acid & pectin?

 Fruit jam processing using the open kettle method

 In the open vessel, jam is boiled in boiling water under atmospheric conditions using high batch temperatures.
-Heating the product for a prolonged time at high temperatures could affect the color and flavor of the jam, even leading to possible caramelization of the sugar.
+Heating the product for a prolonged time at high temperatures in an industrial cooker could affect the color and flavor of the jam, even leading to possible caramelization of the sugar.
 Although the vacuum process is becoming increasingly popular, the open kettle method is still used by producers who produce small capacities of jam, being that the initial installation of vacuum equipment is very expensive.Let's find jam processing equipment

 Vacuum cookers for lower temperature evaporation